tuist/swiftable-tuist-workshop/README.md

 # Swiftable Tuist Workshop

+> [!WARNING]
+> A more generic and up-to-date version of this workshop is available at [tuist/workshop](https://github.com/tuist/workshop)

 In this workshop, we will explore [Tuist](https://tuist.io) by creating a project and experimenting with various features.

 The workshop is structured around a series of topics that are presented and should be followed sequentially.
 If, for any reason, you find yourself stuck in one of the topics, you will discover a commit SHA at the end of the topic that you can use to continue with the upcoming topics.